Storytellers Telling Stories: 2019: series finale and Storybound

 The finale for Season Two is referred to as the "series finale" by Brewer, highlighting multiple storytellers from both seasons.
-The finale features 27 voices reading the work of author Traci Foust, as Foust had passed away the previous year.
+The finale features 27 voices reading the work of author Traci Foust, as Foust had died the previous year.

 A "surprise unveiling" and "major announcement" was rumored for Lit Crawl 2019, listing performers from the previous two seasons.

 On October 22, 2019, Lit Hub announced a partnership with The Podglomerate, launching Storybound, a new podcast created and hosted by Brewer.
 Season One includes musicians who originally appeared on Storytellers Telling Stories, alongside critically acclaimed and bestselling authors such as Mitch Albom, Lidia Yuknavitch, Matt Gallagher, Kim Barnes, Adelle Waldman, Diksha Basu, Nathan Hill, Caitlin Doughty, as well as a story told by Jack Rhysider, creator of the popular podcast Darknet Diaries.

 The new show aired December 3, exploring "everything from family life to friendship, relationships to histories, and how everything in life can be impacted by the power of a good story."